YounesKHM-O/Data-BI-Projects/README.md

 This repository showcases my work in:

+This repository showcases my work in:

 🔄 ETL development with Talend and SQL.
 🧼 Data preparation and cleaning using Python.
 📊 Dynamic dashboards using BI tools.
 🧭 Designing organized, modular workflows for scalable analytics.

 Each project reflects a practical approach to solving data problems, emphasizing clarity, efficiency, and visual impact through storytelling and structured analysis.